toddaustin07/googlecast/README.md

 Note that this driver should be considered BETA level, as limited testing has been done and there are some known issues.

 ## Driver Installation
 Before installing this Edge driver, be sure you have the cast-web-api application up and running on a LAN computer.
 Follow the instructions [here](https://vervallsweg.github.io/cast-web/installation-cast-web-api/).
+Note that this package requires node and npm to be installed on your computer.

 The driver is currently available from my test channel here:  https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL